matthieuporte/Forbidden-Jutsus/Cyber/Network/Log analysis.md

 cut -d ' ' -f1,3,6 access.log | head -n 1
 ```

-show only the first line with only the 1st, 3rd and 6th element
+show only the first line with only the 1st, 3rd and 6th element.